-The series 2005- transition bonds are a new issue of securities with no established trading market.
+The Bonds are a new issue of securities with no established trading market.
 They will not be listed on any securities exchange.
-The underwriters have advised us that they intend to make a market in the series 2005- transition bonds, but they are not obligated to do so and may discontinue market making at any time without notice.
-We cannot assure you that a liquid trading market will develop for the series 2005- transition bonds.
+The underwriters have advised us that they intend to make a market in the Bonds, but they are not obligated to do so and may discontinue market making at any time without notice.
+We cannot assure you that a liquid trading market will develop for the Bonds.